scottgonzalez/widget-factory-docs/how-jquery-ui-works.md

 Calling teh enable method is equivalent to setting the `disabled` option to `false`.

-#### option

-Any option can be changed after initialization through the `option` method.
-For example, we can change the progressbar's value to 30 by calling the option method.

-	$( "#elem" ).progressbar( "option", "value", 30 );

-We can also get the current value for an option.

-	$( "#elem" ).progressbar( "option", "value" );

-In addition, we can update multiple options at once by passing an object to the option method.

-	$( "#elem" ).progressbar( "option", {
-		value: 100,
-		disabled: true
-	});

-You may have noticed that the `option` method has the same signature as getters and setters in jQuery core, such as `.css()` and `.attr()`.
-The only difference is that you have to pass the string "option" as the first parameter.

 #### destroy

 If you no longer need the widget, you can destroy it and return back to the original markup.
+This ends the life cycle of the widget.

 	$( "#elem" ).progressbar( "destroy" );

 Once you destroy a widget, you can no longer call any methods on it unless you initialize the widget again.
 If you're removing the element, either directly via `.remove()` or by modifying an ancestor with `.html()` or `.empty()`, the widget will automatically destroy itself.

 #### widget